OceanParcels/oceanparcels_website/src/posts/10year-event-online-attendance/index.md

 On Wednesday 1 to Friday 3 October, we will host a series of workshops, a conference, and a hackathon, both in-person in Utrecht and online.
 See [the event website](https://oceanparcels.org/blog/10year-event) for more details.

-There are two links to join virtually that will remain the same for the entire 10 year anniversary:
+There are two links to join virtually that will remain the same for the entire anniversary event:

 1. You can follow presentations during the conference and workshops via Microsoft Teams using [this link](https://edu.nl/rupnr) (https://edu.nl/rupnr).